rcravens/kit/README.md

 7. `php artisan migrate` to run the initial migrations
 8. `npm install` to install the Node dependencies
 9. `npm run build` to build the front-end assets
+10. Insert domain in /etc/hosts file
-10. `./kit open` to open up a browser tab to the application
+11. `./kit open` to open up a browser tab to the application

 ## Getting Started